pravega/pravega/documentation/src/docs/segment-store-service.md

 - Writing to and reading from a Segment concurrently with relatively low latency between writing and reading.

 # Terminology
-The follwoing terminologies are used throughout the document:
+The following terminologies are used throughout the document:

 - _Stream Segment_ or _Segment_: A contiguous sequence of bytes, similar to a file of unbounded size.
 This is a part of a Stream, limited both temporally and laterally (by key).
 The scope of Streams and mapping Stream Segments to such Streams is beyond the purpose of this document.
 - _Tier 2 Storage_ or _Permanent Storage_: The final resting place of the data.